k0sproject/k0s/docs/create-cluster.md

-# Creating A cluster with k0s
+# Creating a multi-node cluster

 As k0s binary has everything it needs packaged into a single binary, it makes it super easy to spin up Kubernetes clusters.